waghmaredb/csm-docs/content/docs/replication/_index.md

 * Stop applications before the planned/unplanned migration.
 * Start applications after the migration.
 * Replicate `PersistentVolumeClaim` objects within/across clusters.
-* Replication with METRO mode does not need Replicator sidecar and common controller.

 ### CSM for Replication Module Capabilities